srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

     This blade displays all of the resource groups that you have created using your Azure subscription(s).
 If you are just getting started with Azure, you probably don't have any resource groups yet.

-1. On the _Resource groups_ blade, on the top menu, click **+ Add**
+1. On the **Resource groups** blade, in the top-left corner area, click **+ Add**

-    This will open a new blade named _Create a resource group_.
+    This will open a new blade named Create a resource group.

-1. Take a moment to review the contents of the _Create a resource group_ blade.
+1. Take a moment to review the contents of the **Create a resource group** blade.

     Notice that the resource group is associated with a Subscription and a Region.
 Consider the following: